work for you?

 Google Project Fi Long-term Review

-The battle for your cellular business is heating up and it has never been a better time to be a consumer.
-Everyone is going “unlimited” and even Verizon has recently jumped back into the ring to compete with the current offerings from T-mobile and Sprint.
-But there may be some buyers who aren’t on data all day, live-streaming Twitch or Spotify.
-And for those users, there are other options to avoid an expensive — and often unnecessary — “unlimited” phone plan.
+The battle for your cellular business is heating up, and it has never been a better time to be a consumer.
+Everyone is going “unlimited” and even Verizon has jumped back into the ring to compete with the current offerings from T-mobile and Sprint.
+But how many users are actually taking advantage of that unlimited data?
+With Wi-Fi ubiquitous in many areas, some people are looking to avoid an expensive -- and often unnecessary -- “unlimited” phone plan.

 Project Fi Pricing